ergebnis/json-normalizer/README.md

    }
   ```

-- hyphenated version constraints separated by dash (` - `) and any positive number of spaces before and after are separated by a dash with a single space before and after (` - `)
+- [hyphenated version ranges](https://getcomposer.org/doc/articles/versions.md#hyphenated-version-range-) separated by dash (` - `) and any positive number of spaces before and after are separated by a dash with a single space before and after (` - `)

   ```diff
    {